19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Round.md

 # Round

-A round is the turns of all the players at the table, including the referee.
+A round is the turns of all the players at the table, including the GM.
 ## Combat Round
 A [Combat](Combat.md) round lasts roughly 6 seconds.
 (10 rounds per minute).